thilinadias/garage-system-v2/README.md

 ## ✨ Version 3.1 Major Update (Current)
-- **Personalized Developer Branding**: New "About the Developer" section on the dashboard showcasing Thilina Dias's professional profile.

 - **Social Integration**: LinkedIn and GitHub icons added to the Dashboard and Login screens for a professional presence.
 - **Persistent Data Storage**: Docker configuration now includes persistent volumes for `assets/uploads`, ensuring logos and photos survive container updates.
 - **Dynamic Footer**: Global footer with automatic copyright year updating and professional branding.